Cerura vinula: Distribution

 The moth is a Palearctic realm species and lives throughout Europe (Albania, Austria, Belarus, Belgium, Bosnia and Herzegovina, United Kingdom, Bulgaria, European Russia, Croatia, Czech Republic, Denmark, Estonia, European Turkey, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Republic of North Macedonia, Republic of Moldova, Norway, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, The Netherlands, Ukraine and Yugoslavia), across temperate Asia to China and in North Africa.

 Habitat

 This moth mostly lives in very dense woodland areas.

 Biology

 The flight period extends from April to August, depending on elevation, with one generation per year.
 Host plants include willow and poplar, especially the aspen, Populus tremula.

 Females lay their chocolate-brown, 1.5 mm wide, hemispherical eggs on the upper side of the leaves of their food plants.
 The moth survives the winter as a pupa in a very solid wood-reinforced cocoon, usually attached to vegetation.

+The caterpillars have an unusual defense behavior.
 When disturbed, they strike a defensive pose raising the head with a reddish area and waving the twin tails with pinkish extendable flagellae.
 They may squirt formic acid at the attacker if the defense warning is unheeded.